ubikorp/lacking.org/pages/als/scripts/gt-01-party-weekend.md

 That song was originally by the Los Angeles hardcore band Black Flag, by the way.

-If you are having your own TV Party, I highly recommend you invite Officer Hardy, because he has a primo VHS copy of "Repo Man" he can bring.
+If you are having your own TV Party, you will need three things.

+One, a television.

+Two, a lot of cheap beer.

+Three, Officer Hardy and his primo VHS copy of "Repo Man".

-I’ll tell you, you get see a lot of stuff in the course of protecting the campus peace.
+But I’ll tell you, you get see a lot of stuff in the course of protecting the campus peace.

 The next song is an absolute true story.